CrewAI Agent Engineering

 Discuss your CrewAI Agent Engineering path

-Submit system context, constraints, and delivery pressure.
-A Principal Engineer reviews every submission and recommends the right next step.
+Send the system context, constraints, and pressure.
+A Principal Engineer reviews it and recommends the next step.

 No SDRs.
 A Principal Engineer reviews every submission.